lsm/micromono/README.md

 // to the express instance and they will work as expected. var app = require('express')();

-// boot micromono with the express app micromono.boot(app).then(function(){
+// start balancer with the express app micromono.runBalancer(app).then(function(){
     // start serving requests
     app.listen(3000);
 });
 ```

-<a name="local_and_remote"></a>
+<a name="doc_local_and_remote"></a>
 ## Local And Remote

+![](doc/images/2-mixed.png)

 As we mentioned at the beginning.
 The pros and cons of micro-services architecture are obvious and have been widely discussed.
 MicroMono allows you to **choose the right trade-offs for the right scenario**.
 If you application has 10 services, you may run all the 10 services on your local dev machine.
 Or run 1 service which you are developing locally and use the rest 9 of them (stable/finished services) remotely through network.
 Having a completely different setup for deployment or testing services in parallel?
 Imagination is your only limitation.
 The most critical thing is **being able to use any services locally or remotely without knowing the difference or changing the code**.
 MicroMono gives you this ability by rebuilding the exact service class based on service announcement.
 This is the most important feature MicroMono brings to the table and you won't feel it as MicroMono does the job behind the scenes.
 It is true no matter what you are dealing with: http request, RPC or front-end scripts.

-![](doc/images/2-mixed.png)

-<a name="web_framework"></a>
+<a name="doc_web_framework"></a>
 ## Web Framework

-MicroMono wraps a thin layer on top of the express framework.
-So, existing express applications should be able to easily be ported without any problems.
-In this section we will go through 3 topics to understand the web framework part of MicroMono: **[http routing](README.md#http-routing)**, **[middleware](README.md#middleware)** and **[page rendering](README.md#page-rendering)**.
+MicroMono wraps a thin layer on top of the other frameworks (express by default).
+So, existing applications of supported frameworks should be able to easily be ported without any problems.
+In this section we will go through 3 topics to understand the web framework part of MicroMono: **[http routing](#doc_http_routing)**, **[middleware](#doc_middleware)** and **[page rendering](#doc_render_page)**.

-<a name="web_framework_http_routing"></a>
+<a name="doc_http_routing"></a>
 ### Http routing

 As you can see in the earlier example.
 You could define http routing handlers by putting the definition in the 'route' object property when you extend the 'Service' with following format: